Hyperdrive.el User Manual

 Display buffer action for hyperdrive history buffers.
 Passed to display-buffer, which see.

-To see information about a hyperdrive, such as its public key, seed, petname, nickname, domains, writable, or other metadata, run hyperdrive-describe-hyperdrive.
+To see information about a hyperdrive, such as its public key, seed, petname, nickname, domains, writability, local disk usage, or other metadata, run hyperdrive-describe-hyperdrive.
 For more on what this information means, see Naming.

 Command: hyperdrive-describe-hyperdrive